matthewjmiller/mattmiller/CV.md

 ## Teaching Experience

+Creative Writing: Nonfiction, College of the Ozarks, spring 2019.

 Technical Writing, College of the Ozarks, fall 2018.

-Readings in Western Civilization, College of the Ozarks, fall 2018.
+Readings in Western Civilization, College of the Ozarks, two sections, fall 2018-spring 2019.

-College Composition, College of the Ozarks, two sections, fall 2018.
+College Composition, College of the Ozarks, four sections, fall 2018-spring 2019.

 Business and Professional Writing, Saint Louis University, spring 2018.